pymeasure/leco-protocol/control_protocol.md

 ##### Coordinator sign-in

-A Coordinator `Co1` joining a network follows a few steps:
-1. It signs in to one Coordinator `Co2` of the Network.
+A Coordinator joins a Network by signing in to any Coordinator of that Network.
-2. It sends a CO_TELL_ALL message to `Co2`, to tell all other Coordinators about `Co1`s address.
-3. `Co2` tells all the Coordinators signed in (`Co3`, `Co4`...) about `Co1` with a CO_NEW message.
-4. These other Coordinators (`Co3`, `Co4`...) sign in to `Co1`.
-5. All Coordinators are connected to all others.

-Two Coordinators shall follow a more thorough sign-in/sign-out procedure than Components (address is for example host and port).
+The sign-in/sign-out procedure between two Coordinators is more thorough than that of Components.
+During the sign-in procedure, Coordinators exchange their local Directories and shall sign in to all Coordinators, they are not yet signed in.
-The sign-in might happen because of a CO_NEW message arrived or at startup.
+The sign-in might happen because the Coordinator learns a new Coordinator address via Directory updates or at startup.
 The sign-out might happen because the Coordinator shuts down.

+These are the sign-in/sign-out sequences between Coordinators, where `address` is for example the host name and port number of the Coordinator's ROUTER socket.

 :::{mermaid}
 sequenceDiagram